 The 535 beds calculation originally submitted in the Derbyshire STP is no longer credible.
-The landscape has changed since then and we have done further modelling on growth of admissions which shows that if we do nothing and activity grows by 4.2% then wwill need 2546 beds in the Derbyshire system in five years' time compared 4th 345 today, an increase of 286 beds.
+The landscape has changed since then and we have done further modelling on growth of admissions which shows that if we do nothing and activity grows by 4.2% then we will need 2546 beds in the Derbyshire system in five years' time compared with 1345 today, an increase of 286 beds.
 The 2546 figures quoted are total keds across the system, including community, mental health and acute beds.

-pening in acute trusts, and this is We know that our main pressure on beds where the anticipated growth will take place as grader numbers of poorly people require admission to an acute hispital Our proactive and preventative work, and linking into the wider determinant of health are crucial parts of the plan to ensure that we are not 'doing no ning tackling the growth in admissions.
+We know that our main pressure on beds has penng in acute trusts, and this is where the anticipated growth will take place as greater numbers of poorly people require admission to an acute hernitatched.
+Our proactive and preventative work, and linking into the wider determinant of health are crucial parts of the plan to ensure that we are not 'doing nonning and are actively tackling the growth in admissions.

-In addition, our model of care in the community remains that provided closer to home.
-We are therefore introducing more Pathway 1 Home and Pathway 2 (Care Home) care to ensure that patients can be discharged the most appropriate care setting.
+In addition, our model of care in the community remains that one is better provided closer to home.
+We are therefore introducing more Pathway 2 (Home and Pathway 2 (Care Home) care to ensure that patients can be discharged to the most appropriate care setting.
 This results in a net reduction of community hospital beds.

 The two issues - acute beds and community beds - are clearly inter-related but we can reduce the number community beds at the same time as needing more acute beds as they provide different types of care.
 Retaining community hospital beds does not solve the acute hospital bed issue and it is our work in other programmes - disease management, prevention and planned care - which will help to solve the acute bed issue.
-The above provides a baseline position from Assumptions: The key planning assumptions driving the financial model are: which we will model our assumed growth rates for 2020/21 and beyond to FOT based on month 3 better understand the anticipated bed capacity requirements for Derbyshire.
-All 19/20 QIPP is delivered in the position
+The above provides a baseline position from Assumptions.
+The key planning assumptions driving the financial model are: • FOT based on month a submit and bed capacity requirements for Derbyshire. • All 19/20 QIPP is delivered in the position

 - £5m set aside for investment (in addition to LTP Investments)

 - 0.5% contingency per annum

 - MHIS is met

 - Acute growth based on 3 year average (avg 3.72%)

 - Ambulance 6.8%

 - Prescribing 5%

 - CHC 4.5% to 5.8%

+- 8.1 301019 Board discussions STP Refresh Update Oct19.pdf • Running costs 3%